mxrtydluffy/AP-Review-Guide/README.md

 # Admission Test

-Interested in becoming a nurse?
-Many nursing schools require the TEAS and HESI inorder to qualify for admission.
-Take it now and see your score!
+Interested working in healthcare?
+Proficient knowledge in Anatomy & Physiology is a must when working on the floor.
+Take the test now and see your score!